✨ One of my faves! ✨

 (May not include everything)

-– Multiple difficulty options, as well as multiple more specific options for each, including a “tourist mode” in which you can just visit locations without actual gameplay.
+– Difficulty options, including “tourist mode” in which you can just visit locations without danger

 Miscellaneous: